rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** imediata.
 ___

 You whisper a discordant melody that only one creature of your choice within range can hear, wracking it with terrible pain.

-- **cost:** description.{{pageNumber,auto}}
+The target must make a Wisdom saving throw.
+On a failed save, it takes 3d6 psychic damage and must immediately use its reaction , if available, to move as far as its speed allows away from you.
+The creature doesn’t move into obviously dangerous ground, such as a fire or a pit.
+On a successful save, the target takes half as much damage and doesn’t have to move away.
+A deafened creature automatically succeeds on the save.

+- **+2PM:** +1d6 dmg.{{pageNumber,auto}}
 \page

 ### Divine Favor